 With its roomy second row, this SRX could comfortably carry four 6-foot-tall adults.
 An optional fold-flat third-row seat was available, but the 24 inches of third-row legroom made it suitable for only the smallest of children.
-Plus, with that third row in use there was no meaningful cargo capacity.
+Plus, with that third row in use, there was no meaningful cargo capacity.
 Nevertheless, the third row was ideal for families who occasionally needed to tote an extra child or two on short trips.

-As one would expect from a luxury SUV, the first-generation SRX had a comprehensive collection of safety and luxury-themed equipment.
+As you'd expect from a luxury SUV, the first-generation SRX had a comprehensive collection of safety and luxury-themed equipment.
 For big-sky fans, an optional panoramic sunroof gave the SRX a more open feeling.
 One option that maximized the ride and handling was GM's Magnetic Ride Control, which automatically adjusted suspension settings depending on driving and road conditions.

 In reviews, we found the first-generation Cadillac SRX enjoyable to drive.
-The combination of the V8 and six-speed automatic transmission provided strong acceleration.
+The combination of the V8 and the six-speed automatic transmission provided strong acceleration.
 The V6 was the more popular choice, however, and it should be adequate for most buyers.
 It also returned better fuel economy than the V8.

-Read the most recent 2015 Cadillac SRX review.
+Read the most recent 2016 Cadillac SRX review.

 If you are looking for older years, visit our used Cadillac SRX page.